-CH: Artists can reach out via our contact page, or email me directly at firstname.lastname@example.org, if they are interested in submitting their artwork.
-We accept all kinds of 2-D and 3-D artwork, because we never know what our clients will want!
+VC: Artists can reach out via our contact page if they are interested in submitting their artwork.
+We accept digital copies of all styles of artwork, because we never know what our clients will want!

 GFS: Can artists who are not local to Atlanta submit their work?

 VC: Absolutely!
 While most of our artists are local to Atlanta, we do work with artists all over the country.
 Because we typically rent prints, our artists provide us with high resolution digital files of their artwork when they sign up.
 This not only ensures that the artists’ original works are safe, but also allows us to work with artists located anywhere!

 GFS: What are the advantages of renting prints vs the original?

 VC: The biggest advantage is cost.
 Renting a print vs an original is simply cheaper.
 Also, in the event that a piece of artwork is damaged on set, the cost to replace a print is much less than to repair or purchase a damaged original.
 In many cases, our artists have already sold or are trying to sell their originals, so by sending us digital files they can make money off a piece that is either on display in a gallery, available for purchase or sold.
 Renting artwork from print also means that the client can get what size is needed as opposed to what was the original size of the artwork.
 On our end, storing digital files is a lot easier than having to store original pieces.
 We currently have over 6,000 cleared art images on our website, and it would be nearly impossible to house that much physical artwork.